hdevillez/Depth-from-blur/README.md

 -to run Deconvolution.py, the pywavelets toolbox is needed conda install pywavelets

--Deconvolution.py is the main file
+-Deconvolution.py is the main file for single scale deblurring -Deconvolution_MultiScale is the main file for multi scale deblurring

-It find the optimum kernel size by minimizing J = L1(wavelet coefficients) / L2(wavelet coefficients) The minimization is done with an enumerative search over the kernel size, each time solving the inverse problem.
+It find the optimum kernel size by minimizing J = L1(Gradient of the input) / L2(Gradient of the input) where the input is the convolution of the blurred image with the laplacian operator and a blurring operator with a given scale.

+The minimization is done with an enumerative search over the kernel size.

 It then re-solve the inverse problem for the optimal kernel size.

 Inverse problems are solved using the soft-threshold method.

-install cvxopt with glpk support in conda conda install -c conda-forge glpk=4.60 conda install -c conda-forge cvxopt=1.1.7